Isekai Izakaya "Nobu": Manga

 A manga adaptation with art by Virginia Nitōhei began serialization in Kadokawa Shoten's seinen manga magazine Young Ace from July 2015.
-As of July 2025, the series has been collected in 20 Japanese tankōbon volumes.
+As of August 2026, the series has been collected in 22 Japanese tankōbon volumes.
 Ten of them have been translated into English.
 Udon Entertainment previewed volume 1 on March 29, 2018, with the cover for the September 2018 release.

 In October 2024, Nitōhei announced on X that volume 19 of the manga would not have bonus features, alleging that a promise by the publisher that they would be paid for their work had been revoked.

 Anime

 An anime adaptation of the light novel series was announced in November 2016.
-The original net animation (ONA) is produced by Sunrise under the title Isekai Izakaya ~Koto Aitheria no Izakaya Nobu~ (異世界居酒屋〜古都アイテーリアの居酒屋のぶ〜) and it premiered worldwide simultaneously on April 13, 2018, on different streaming services.
+The original net animation (ONA) is produced by Sunrise under the title Isekai Izakaya: Japanese Food from Another World (異世界居酒屋〜古都アイテーリアの居酒屋のぶ〜, Isekai Izakaya ~Koto Aitheria no Izakaya Nobu~) and it premiered worldwide simultaneously on April 13, 2018, on different streaming services.
 Katsumi Ono directed the anime with scripts written by Shin Yoshida and character designs by Mariko Ito.
 The ending theme is "Prosit!" by musical trio Clammbon.
 Crunchyroll is streaming the series.